For the latest documentation on Visual Studio 2017, see Visual Studio 2017 Documentation.

 Enables the use of Intel Advanced Vector Extensions 2 instructions.

 The SSE and SSE2 instructions exist on various Intel and AMD processors.
 The AVX instructions exist on Intel Sandy Bridge processors and AMD Bulldozer processors.
 AVX2 instructions are supported by Intel Haswell and Broadwell processors and AMD Excavator-based processors.

-The _M_IX86_FP and __AVX__ macros indicate which, if any, /arch compiler option was used.
+__AVX2__ macros indicate which, if any, /arch compiler option was used.
 For more information, see Predefined Macros.
 The /arch:AVX2 option and

 The optimizer chooses when and how to use the SSE and SSE2 instructions when /arch is specified.
 It uses SSE and SSE2 instructions for some scalar floating-point computations when it determines that it is faster to use the SSE/SSE2 instructions and registers instead of the x87 floating-point register stack.
 As a result, your code may actually use a mixture of both x87 and SSE/SSE2 for floating-point computations.
 Also, with /arch:SSE2, SSE2 instructions can be used for some 64-bit integer operations.

 In addition to using the SSE and SSE2 instructions, the compiler also uses other instructions that are present on the processor revisions that support SSE and SSE2.
 An example is the CMOV instruction that first appeared on the Pentium Pro revision of the Intel processors.

 Because the x86 compiler generates code that uses SSE2 instructions by default, you must specify /arch:IA32 to disable generation of SSE and SSE2 instructions for x86 processors.

 /arch only affects code generation for native functions.
 When you use /clr to compile, /arch has no effect on code generation for managed functions.